openmeteo/enhydris/doc/dev/database.rst

       ``ValueError`` if the new data is not more recent than the old data.

-   .. method:: enhydris.models.Timeseries.get_first_line()
+   .. method:: enhydris.models.Timeseries.get_last_record_as_string()
-               enhydris.models.Timeseries.get_last_line()

-      Return the first or last line of the data file (i.e. the first or last record of the time series in text format), or an empty string if the time series contains no records.
+      Return the last record of the data file in CSV format, or an empty string if the time series contains no records.

 .. _htimeseries: https://github.com/openmeteo/htimeseries